 11310-109th Street, Edmonton, AB T5G 2T7

-Business guests visiting the BEST WESTERN PLUS City Centre Inn will also appreciate the hotel's comfortable accommodations and close proximity to area businesses, including the Royal Canadian Mounted Police K-Division, Northern Alberta Institute of Technology, Glenrose Hospital and the Royal Alexandria Hospital.
+Business guests visiting the Best Western Plus City Centre Inn will also appreciate the hotel's close proximity to area businesses, including the Royal Canadian Mounted Police K-Division, Northern Alberta Institute of Technology, Glenrose Hospital and the Royal Alexandra Hospital.

 Hotel Amenities & Services

-- Coffee Shop, on-site, Tim Horton's, open 24 hours for coffee, hot and cold snacks and meals
+- Coffee Shop, Tim Hortons onsite, open late Tim Horton's, open 24-hours for coffee, hot and cold snacks and meals

-- Cocktail lounge on-site, Runway 29 Lounge has a full menu and a great atmosphere.
+- Cocktail lounge on-site, Runway 29 Lounge has a full menu, a panoramic view, and a great atmosphere

 - Water sports, waterslide